INADOWN FARM BOOKING CONDITIONS

 c.
 Any fouling of lawns, paths etc. must be cleared up without delay.

 d.
-The Hirer must bring the dog’s bedding.
+The hirer must bring the dog’s bedding.

 e.
 Dogs must not be left in the property unattended.

 f.
 Dogs are not allowed on beds, chairs or settees, or upstairs.
+Please ensure that your pet is up to date with flea treatment and that this has been carried out shortly ahead of your stay.

 10.2 in the Interest of the safety of guests and as a result of government legislation the Owner is unable to accept the following types of dog: American Pit Bull Terrier, Japanese Tosa, Fila Brasileiro and Goga Argentino even where these types of dogs are muzzled as required by law.